venkys1984/PythonLabs/endpoints_seed/README.md

 0. For `<endpoints.project.id>`, replace the value `YOUR_PROJECT_ID` with
 your project ID.

+0. Edit the file `src/main/java/com/example/echo/Echo.java`.

+0. Replace the value `YOUR-PROJECT-ID` with your project ID.

 0. Save your changes.

 ## Building the sample project